CSCfi/korp-backend/korppluginlib/README.md

                   "endtime =", endtime)
             del self._data[request]

-This works in part because the `request` argument of the plugin functions is the actual Flask request object, not the global proxy.
+This works in part because the `request` argument of the callback methods is the actual Flask request object, not the global proxy.

-### Defining mount points in plugins
+### Defining hook points in plugins

-In addition to the mount points in `korp.py` listed above, you can define mount points in plugins simply by calling them.
-For example, a logging plugin could implement a mount point function `log` that could be called from other plugins, both function and endpoint plugins.
+In addition to the hook points in `korp.py` listed above, you can define hook points in plugins by invoking callbacks with the name of the hook point by using special call methods.
+For example, a logging plugin could implement a callback method `log` that could be called from other plugins, both callback and endpoint plugins.

-Given the Flask request object (or the global request proxy) `request`, plugins at mount point `mount_point` can be called as follows, with `*args` and `**kwargs` as the positional and keyword arguments and discarding the return value:
+Given the Flask request object (or the global request proxy) `request`, callbacks for the (event) hook point `hook_point` can be called as follows, with `*args` and `**kwargs` as the positional and keyword arguments and discarding the return value:

-    korppluginlib.KorpFunctionPluginCaller.call_for_request(
+    korppluginlib.KorpCallbackPluginCaller.call_for_request(
-        "mount_point", *args, request, **kwargs)
+        "hook_point", *args, request, **kwargs)

-or, equivalently, getting a caller for a request and calling its instance method (typically when the same function or method contains several mount point plugin calls):
+or, equivalently, getting a caller object for a request and calling its instance method (typically when the same function or method contains several hook points):

-    plugin_caller = korppluginlib.KorpFunctionPluginCaller.get_instance(request)
+    plugin_caller = korppluginlib.KorpCallbackPluginCaller.get_instance(request)
-    plugin_caller.call("mount_point", *args, **kwargs)
+    plugin_caller.call("hook_point", *args, **kwargs)

 If `request` is omitted or `None`, the request object referred to by the global request proxy is used.

-Plugin functions for such additional mount points are defined in the same way as for those in `korp.py`.
+Callbacks for such additional hook points are defined in the same way as for those in `korp.py`.
 The signature corresponding to the above calls is

-    mount_point(self, *args, request, **kwargs)
+    hook_point(self, *args, request, **kwargs)

 (where `*args` should be expanded to the actual positional arguments).
-All mount point functions need to have request as the last positional argument.
+All callback methods need to have request as the last positional argument.

-Three types of call methods are available in KorpFunctionPluginCaller:
+Three types of call methods are available in KorpCallbackPluginCaller:

-- `call_for_request` (and instance method `call`): Call the plugin functions and discard their values.
+- `call_for_request` (and instance method `call`): Call the callback methods and discard their possible return values (for event hook points).

-- `call_chain_for_request` (and `call_chain`): Call the plugin
+- `call_chain_for_request` (and `call_chain`): Call the callback
-  functions and pass the return value as the first argument of the next function, and return the value returned by the last function.
+  methods and pass the return value as the first argument of the next callback method, and return the value returned by the last callback emthod (for filter hook points).

-- `call_collect_for_request` (and `call_collect`): Call the plugin
+- `call_collect_for_request` (and `call_collect`): Call the callback
-  functions, collect their return values to a list and finally return the list.
+  methods, collect their return values to a list and finally return the list.

 Only the first two are currently used in `korp.py`.